Slackadays/Chata/README.md

 - Chata code
 - a closing curly bracket symbol (`}`)

+> [!Note]
-**`Note`** An action is like a function in regular programming languages, but because functions in Chata have a slightly different way of working, we call them actions instead.
+> An action is like a function in regular programming languages, but because functions in Chata have a slightly different way of working, we call them actions instead.

 A Chata program is at least one action with name "main."